Skip to main content

 Chase ATM Network and Fee Reimbursement

 Chase operates one of the largest ATM networks in the United States, with 16,000+ ATMs available fee-free to Total Checking customers.
-These are located at Chase branches, select Walgreens, and other partner locations.
+These are located at select Walgreens locations and other partner sites.
 You can find the nearest Chase ATM using the Chase mobile app or at chase.com.

-Using an ATM outside the Chase network costs $3.50 per withdrawal within the U.S. and $5.00 for international withdrawals.
+Using an ATM outside the Chase network costs $3 per withdrawal within the U.S. and U.S. territories, and $5 for international withdrawals.
+Surcharge fees from the ATM owner or network still apply.
 Chase does not reimburse out-of-network ATM fees for Total Checking customers.
-If you frequently use non-Chase ATMs, this fee can add up — consider it when comparing accounts.
+If you frequently use non-Chase ATMs, this fee can add up, so consider it when comparing accounts.
 Premium Chase accounts (such as Chase Sapphire Banking) do offer ATM fee reimbursement.

 Overdraft Protection Options

 By default, Chase will decline debit card transactions and ATM withdrawals when your account has insufficient funds, preventing an overdraft fee.
-Chase Overdraft Assist is an optional feature that allows Chase to cover small overdrafts — if you bring your account balance to $50 or above by the end of the next business day, no overdraft fee is charged.
+Chase Overdraft Assist is an automatic feature (no enrollment required) that waives the overdraft fee in two cases: (1) you're overdrawn by $50 or less at the end of the business day, or (2) you're overdrawn by more than $50 and you bring your balance to overdrawn by $50 or less by the end of the next business day.
+You have until 11 PM ET (8 PM PT) to make the deposit or transfer.

 You can also link a Chase savings account as an overdraft protection source.
 When your checking balance is insufficient, Chase transfers funds automatically from your savings account at no fee.
 Linking a Chase credit card as a backup is also available, though cash advance fees and interest may apply to any transferred amounts.